 8. Keep the Foods You Love in Your Diet

 You hear it all the time, many health experts saying cut out this and cut out that in terms of our guilty pleasure foods.
-While I agree that you need to cut back on those types of foods it is also important to keep the foods you love in your diet in order to make it sustainable and it seems science agrees.
+While I agree that you need to cut back on those types of foods it is also important to keep the foods you love in your diet in order to make them sustainable and it seems science agrees.

-Recently a study came out of Vanderbilt University that said that in order to convince your brain and therefore yourself to start eating healthier you actually have to keep these foods, “vice” foods labeled by the study, in your diet but in lower portions.
+A study came out of Vanderbilt University that said that in order to convince your brain and therefore yourself to start eating healthier you actually have to keep these foods, “vice” foods labeled by the study, in your diet but in lower portions.
 It makes perfect sense as well.

 By teaching yourself to cut back on these vice foods while still keeping them in your diet you are teaching your body to control its cravings.

 It would be an entirely different craving if you cut that food out completely from your diet; that’s where the “midnight crushing a carton of ice cream” comes into play.